-Time away from work to attend appointments related to a job-related injury or illness will not be deducted from the employee's sick time, personal time or vacation leave.
-An employee may not be allowed to return to work following a job-related injury or illness until the employee provides the University with a physician's release.
+Time away from work to attend appointments related to a job-related injury or illness will not be deducted from the employee's sick time, personal time or vacation time.
+An employee will not be allowed to return to work following a job-related injury or illness until the employee provides the University with a physician's release.